Bacteria range from the essential and useful, to the harmful.

 In many developing countries, poor hygiene, limited access to clean water and poor (or no) sewage treatment leads to huge numbers of deaths from bacterial infections such as those that cause dysentery.

 The advent of antibiotics like penicillin has greatly reduced the number of deaths due to bacterial infections.
-However, increased use of antibiotics in many western countries has led to the adaptation of antibiotic-resistant bacteria, which can lead to outbreaks of so-called ‘super bugs’, such as Multi-Resistant Staphylococcus aureus (MRSA).
+However, increased use of antibiotics in many western countries has led to the adaptation of antibiotic-resistant bacteria, which can lead to outbreaks of so-called ‘superbugs’, such as methicillin-resistant Staphylococcus aureus (MRSA).
 Scientists now believe that humans require contact with bacteria at an early age in order to ‘educate’ our immune systems between good and bad bacteria.
 The scientists believe that western societies’ obsession with antibacterial products has increased our chances of developing immune-related conditions such as asthma, allergies and eczema.